Azel4231/clojure-quotes/generated.md

 [http://blog.cognitect.com/cognicast/103](http://blog.cognitect.com/cognicast/103) (18:08)

 - "Polymorphism a la carte completely changes the way you work" - Rich Hickey
-- "A Person class or an account class, that's a rediculous thing.
+- "A Person class or an account class, that's a ridiculous thing.
 You can't change an account any more than you can change the day of the week." - Rich Hickey
 [https://youtu.be/hb3rurFxrZ8?t=2106](https://youtu.be/hb3rurFxrZ8?t=2106)
 - "Place itself has no role in an informationmodel.
 It is only an implementation detail.
 If you're elevating place to a first class thing in your information model, it's only an 'information model', it's pretend, it's not doing its job." - Rich Hickey
 [https://www.infoq.com/presentations/Value-Values](https://www.infoq.com/presentations/Value-Values) (15:23)